Celidor/devsecops-jenkins/README.md

 terraform apply
 ```
 * Log in to Jenkins at: https://jenkins-csa1.example.com
-* Copy the initial admin password from your terminal remote exec script
+* SSH into the Jenkins instance to obtain the initial admin password
 * Install suggested plugins
 * Enter username and password